 From 2002 onwards the P-3C fleet received significant improvements with upgrades in avionics and sensor equipment including digital multi-mode radar and electro-optics detectors (infra-red and visual).
 The aircraft were then re-designated as the AP-3C and continue to serve the RAAF today.

 In 1979 the RAAF lacked long-range transport aircraft and purchased 2 ex-Qantas Boeing 707 aircraft to fill this transport void (including VIP transport of the Australian Prime Minister and visiting dignitaries such as Queen Elizabeth II).
-They were assigned to Number 37 Squadron at RAAF Richmond in New South Wales to operate alongside the C-130 Hercules.
-In 1981 the 707’s were transferred to Number 33 Flight which became Number 33 Squadron in 1983 with the addition of 2 more ex-Qantas 707’s.
+They were assigned to No. 37 Squadron at RAAF Richmond in New South Wales to operate alongside the C-130 Hercules.
+In 1981 the 707’s were transferred to No. 33 Flight, which became No. 33 Squadron in 1983 with the addition of 2 more ex-Qantas 707’s.
 In 1987 all 4 of the Boeing 707 aircraft were converted to be dual transports and air-to-air refueling tankers by Israeli Aircraft Industries (IAI) and Hawker de Havilland.
-Special fuel delivery tanks were fitted along with wing mounted hose and drogue pods (these were essential to refuel the new F/A-18 Hornet fighter).
+Special fuel delivery tanks were fitted along with wing mounted hose and drogue pods, which were essential to refuel the new F/A-18 Hornet fighter.
 The first of these converted tankers was delivered in 1990.

 In 1988 an additional 3 Boeing 707 aircraft were obtained (ex-Saudia Airlines).
 2 were used as transports and 1 was purely for spare parts to keep these aging aircraft flying (the Qantas examples were all delivered to the airline circa 1965).
 Sadly 1 of the additional transports was lost with its 5 man crew in a crash off the coast of Gippsland in Victoria on October 29th, 1991.
 The 707 fleet conducted numerous transport and refueling missions for the RAAF including transporting personnel to United Nations peacekeeping duties and deployment to the Persian Gulf region in 1998 to refuel Coalition aircraft operating over Iraq.
 On June 30th, 2008 the last Boeing 707 was retired from RAAF service (they were old and failing noise and pollution requirements by that stage of their career!).